 c.
 How to give land usage data?

 c.
 The land usage will be given separately for both schools, as they are two separate entities and have been registered separately.

 Please include them in the population and consumption.
 Since for kindergarten children, there are no set standards, the calculation will be difficult.
 We request that you upload a document, stating the breakup of the population, for our information.

-This year, we have two GSP manuals ‘Green Schools Programme – How Green is Your school?’ and ‘Be Waterwise’ which can be used by the students and teachers to audit their school campus on six critical areas of Air, Energy, Food, Land, Water and Waste.
-The manual provides step by step guidance on how the students will collect information and the information for their audit report.
-Should you like to order the manuals refer to Q20.
+This year, we have the revised GSP manual ‘Green Schools Programme – How Green is Your school?’ which can be used by the students and teachers to audit their school campus on six critical areas of Air, Energy, Food, Land, Water and Waste.
+The manual provides step by step guidance on how the students will collect information and the supporting documents for their audit report.
+Should you like to order the manuals refer to Q19..

-The fourth option for you to order a copy of the manual is by sending a letter giving complete address along with a Demand Draft (Cheque is acceptable if your school is in Delhi/NCR) of Rs.105/- for the ‘Green Schools Programme – How Green is Your school?’ and Rs.100/- for ‘Be Waterwise’ the drawn in favour of ‘Centre for Science and Environment’ payable at Delhi to:
+The fourth option for you to order a copy of the manual is by sending a letter giving your complete address along with a Demand Draft (Cheque is acceptable if your school is in Delhi/NCR) of Rs.175/- for the ‘Green Schools Programme – How Green is Your school?’ drawn in favour of ‘Centre for Science and Environment’ payable at Delhi to:

 Centre for Science and Environment